RKSouth/responsive_portfolio/README.md

  3. You can x out.
 You came here by accident and only realized right now you weren't suppose to be here.
 So, it's cool.
 Have a good night.
 ## Author
 Rachael Kelm-Southworth
-deployed site
 linkedin
 github

  ## Credits

-I would like to thank Kerwin, Manuel Jerome and all my classmates for helping me understand this subject matter and anyone that contributed to make the base code.
+I would like to thank Kerwin, Manuel, Roger, Jerome and all my classmates for helping me understand this subject matter and anyone that contributed to make the base code (Bootstrap Framework).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)